Effects of the detection loophole on rival entanglement attestation techniques: Introduction

-Transposition is an operation which is positive but not completely positive.
-This peculiar but interesting property of the operation enriches us with the PPT criteria for detection of entanglement.
-The criteria was first introduced by Peres and Horodecki in Ref.~\cite{peres-sep}.
-According to the condition, if after partially transposing a density operator, the resultant operator becomes negative, then the density matrix, be it pure or mixed, must represent an entangled state.
-Since partial transposition does not necessarily map positive operators to the same, it can not be experimentally implemented.
-Thus, the usual method to verify the criteria is to obtain the complete matrix form of the state through tomography~\cite{tomography1,tomo2,ar1,tomo4} and then analytically check the positiveness of the operator found by operating partial transposition on the tomographically obtained state.

-Based on the same non-complete positiveness of partial transposition, another criteria for detection of entanglement was introduced.
-According to this criteria, if the 3rd moment of partial transposition of a shared state is less than the square of the second moment of the same, then the corresponding state is entangled~\cite{P3PPT-maint}.
-One of the advantages of this new criteria is that its constituents, i.e., the second and third moments, can be estimated in experiments without performing the complete state tomography \cite{p2_ppt3,p2_ppt2,P3ppt2,P3PPT-maint,mPT21}.
+The effectiveness of any particular criterion over the others for the detection of entanglement depends on the requirements.
+For example, the PPT criterion~\cite{necessery-sufficient} provides a necessary and sufficient condition for the detection of entanglement shared between two-qubit or qubit-qutrit systems.
+However, since partial transposition does not necessarily map positive operators to the same, it can not be experimentally implemented.
+Thus, the usual method to verify the criterion is to obtain the complete matrix form of the state through tomography~\cite{tomography1,tomo2,ar1,tomo4} and then analytically check the positiveness of the operator found by acting partial transposition on the tomographically obtained state.
+The process of tomography itself is expensive to implement in real experiments.
+Based on the same property, i.e., non-complete positiveness of partial transposition, another criterion for the detection of entanglement was introduced, which depends on the 2nd and 3rd moments of partial transposition of the shared state, the entanglement of which we want to detect.
+One of the major advantages of this new criterion lies in the fact that the second and third moments can be estimated in experiments without performing the costly method of complete state tomography \cite{p2_ppt3,p2_ppt2,P3ppt2,P3PPT-maint,mPT21}.

-In general, theories are developed based on idealistic assumptions that, in reality, may not be satisfied.
-For example, in physical experiments, the errors present in the apparatus can not always be completely ignored, implying that they can have a significant impact on the result.
+In experiments, the errors present in the apparatus can not always be completely ignored.
+These errors can have a significant impact on the result.
 Entanglement detection is also not an exception.
-In this paper, we consider an erroneous measurement process for entanglement detection.
+Keeping in mind the inherent inaccuracies present in real-world experiments, we investigate the process of detecting entanglement.
+We consider an erroneous measurement process for entanglement detection.
 In particular, the motive is to observe the effect of the presence of detection errors in experiments.
-In this aim, we focus on two distinct methods for detection of entanglement, viz., using PPT and moment-based criteria.
+With this aim, we focus on distinct methods for the detection of entanglement, viz., PPT, moment-based, and linear and nonlinear entanglement witness based criteria.